WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/edge-publish/00-edge-cv-retail-demonstration-reference.md

+The following tutorial is available on the [Wallaroo Github Repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/pipeline-edge-publish/edge-cv-retail).

 ## Step 00: Introduction and Setup

 This tutorial demonstrates how to use the Wallaroo to deploy computer vision models to edge devices.